 ExpressVPN’s app is also similar to the desktop offering, but appears even simpler than IPVanish’s with just a Smart Location display and another massive on/off switch.
 However, a server list is just a tap away.

-Both give a choice of protocols – IPVanish offers two, Express has two on Android, four on iOS – and the ability to autoconnect.
+Both give a choice of protocols – IPVanish offers two, Express has two on Android, four on iOS – and the ability to automatically connect.
 There are few things the Android and iOS apps do differently.
-For example, it’d be nice to see split tunnelling on Express’s iOS app, and only IPVanish’s Android app has a kill switch
+For example, it’d be nice to see split tunneling on Express’s iOS app, and only IPVanish’s Android app has a kill switch